Breaks and Non-Regular Housing

 Students Away from Campus

-If a student is away from campus for an extended time, it is the responsibility of the student to access the Web page and contact our office regarding housing.
+If a student is away from campus for an extended time, it is the responsibility of the student to contact our office regarding housing.

 Students who are on a leave, study abroad, or are otherwise away from campus for the fall semester will be assigned a room for the spring based on their preferences and the spaces available.
 Students will get their room assignments via email and are permitted move in after winter break.
 Students are encouraged to turn in their deposit, agreement, and preferences prior to leaving in the fall.
 If they have not, this information will be emailed to them in the fall.